 - Always swim in the patrolled areas in between the flags.

-- Plan your lunch or rest stop as there is not a lot of shaded areas, and some people also take a sunshade/popup tent.
+- Plan your lunch or rest stop as there are not a lot of shaded areas, and some people also take a sunshade/popup tent.

 - Pack your hat and sunscreen your in Queensland it can get quite hot in the sun from 10.00 am till 2.00 pm.